yyuyi/ConstantComparativeAnalysis/README.md

 - Summaries are always generated and used (no toggle).
 - Refinement is preview‑only; the worker does not auto‑refine.
 - Quotes are always verbatim substrings of the source, retrieved via RAG during axial coding and trimmed to ≤ 3 sentences.

+## Deployment Notes
+- Configure `REDIS_URL` (and optionally `RQ_QUEUE_NAME`) so the web app can enqueue jobs onto Redis-backed RQ queues.
+- Run a background worker with `rq worker --url $REDIS_URL grounded_theory` (or your chosen queue name) to execute `run_job` outside the request path.
+- Set Gunicorn start command to something like `gunicorn grounded_theory_agent.app:app --workers 2 --threads 4 --timeout 900 --graceful-timeout 120`.
+- Ensure both web and worker processes point `GT_OUTPUT_DIR` to the same writable location (e.g., a shared persistent disk) so the UI can stream progress and downloads.